exciting-io/printer/README-RASPBERRY-PI.md

 8. History

-## Download Minbian
+## Download Minibian

-Minbian is a minimal linux system for the Raspberry Pi: https://minibianpi.wordpress.com
+Minibian is a minimal linux system for the Raspberry Pi: https://minibianpi.wordpress.com

-Download and copy the Minbian image onto your SD card (at least 1GB).
+Download and copy the Minibian image onto your SD card (at least 1GB).

 Once your Pi is booted using this image, you can SSH into it using the username `root` and the password `raspberry`.